cran-task-views/MetaAnalysis/MetaAnalysis.md

 semiparametric mixtures as an alternative to the random effects model where there is heterogeneity.
 Covariates can be included to provide meta-regression.

-`r pkg("joineRmeta")` provides functions for meta-analysis of a single longitudinal and a single time-to-event outcome from multiple studies using joint models

 `r pkg("KenSyn")` provides data-sets to accompany a French language book on meta-analysis in the agricultural sciences.